radsvi/WaterSortPuzzle/PrivacyPolicy.md

 We do not collect, store, or share any personal data or sensitive information.
 Specifically, the App does not collect:

-Personal information (such as name, email, address, phone number)
+- Personal information (such as name, email, address, phone number)

-Usage data or analytics
+- Usage data or analytics

-Device identifiers
+- Device identifiers

-Location data
+- Location data

-Photos, media, or files
+- Photos, media, or files

 2. No Third-Party Services

 The App does not use any third-party services, SDKs, analytics tools, or advertising networks.

-3. Childrenís Privacy
+3. Children‚Äôs Privacy

 The App is not specifically directed toward children under 13, and since we collect no data, it does not knowingly collect information from children.